MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 ## <a name="withmobilefinalurl~string-mobilefinalurl~"></a>withMobileFinalUrl(string mobileFinalUrl)
 Sets the keyword's final URL for mobile devices.

-The final URL is the actual landing page for your ad on a mobile device.
-The final URL must be the URL of the page that the user ends up on after clicking your ad on a mobile device and after all the redirects have taken place.
+The final URL must be the URL of the page that the user ends up on after clicking your ad (after all redirects have taken place).

-Mobile final URLs follow the same override rules as destination URLs.
-For example, a mobile final URL at the keyword level overrides a mobile final URL at an ad level.
+Final URLs follow the same override rules as destination URLs.
+For example, a mobile final URL at the keyword level overrides a mobile final URL at the ad level.

 ### Arguments
 |Name|Type|Description|